 Here we outline when and how information can be shared - either by you via the Platform, or by us.
 We don’t share your contact details with anyone without your permission.

-- Your name/pseudonym, social media links that you provide, and accompanying description about you that you provide may be displayed in specific areas of the Platform.
-This information may be viewable by anyone with access to Perennial.
+· Your name/username, social media links that you provide, and accompanying description about you that you provide may be displayed in specific areas of the Platform.
+This information may be viewable by anyone with access to Betterplace.
 If you do not wish to have your personal information displayed, you may elect not to share it with us, including any social information, your real name, or other details.

 Our Platform provides an open forum for communication by users all around the world.
-We are not required to monitor, verify, or perform any background check on Campaign starters, task doers, or other members of Perennial.
+We are not required to monitor, verify, or perform any background check on Betterplace users who create Campaigns and/or perform Actions.
 Interacting with others on our Platform and the resulting sharing of information is at your own risk.

 We may share your information with third parties for the following purposes:

-You can edit or remove the permissions you have granted to Perennial to use information from your social media accounts by using your application privacy settings on your social media account, or removing access altogether through the settings on your profile page on the Platform.
+You can edit or remove the permissions you have granted to Betterplace to use information from your social media accounts by using your application privacy settings on your social media account or removing access altogether through the settings on your profile page on the Platform.

-If you no longer want to receive notifications or related emails from Perennial, you may opt out of receiving these by following the instructions contained in any such email.
+If you no longer want to receive notifications or related emails from Betterplace, you may opt out of receiving these by following the instructions contained in any such email.

 We will comply with your request(s) within 10 business days.
 Please also note that if you do opt out of receiving notification or related emails from us, we may still send you important administrative messages (such as updates about your account or service changes), and you cannot opt out from receiving these messages unless you terminate your account.

 5.3 Third party analytics companies